-In a land area of 32,147 square kilometers, the Diocese of Gulbarga includes four revenue districts of Bidar, Bijapur, Yadgir and Gulbarga all in Karnataka state.
-Gulbarga, the largest city in north Karnataka state is also the divisional headquarter.
-In the olden days it was known as 'Kalburgi' which in Kannada means land of stones or heap of stones.
-Today there is a move to rename Gulbarga again as 'Kalburgi'.
+In a land area of 32,147 square kilometers, the diocese of Gulbarga includes four revenue districts of Bidar, Bijapur, Yadgir and Gulbarga in Karnataka state.
+Gulbarga, the largest city in north Karnataka state, is also the divisional headquarters.
+In the olden days it was known as 'Kalburgi' which in Kannada means land of stones or heap of stones..
 Krishna and Bhima rivers flow through this land.

-The total population of Gulbarga Diocese is approximately 7,348,000 according to the Census of 2016.
-While 76 percent of the majority are Hindus 18 percent are Muslims.
+The total population of Gulbarga diocese is approximately 7,348,000, according to the census of 2016.
+While 76 percent of the majority are Hindus, 18 percent are Muslims.
 Catholicism is a minority in the diocese with approximately 7,730 followers.
-Many Christian denominations are prevalent in the region Methodists making the majority.
+Many Christian denominations are prevalent in the region with Methodists making the majority.

-Gulbarga Diocese is predominantly a Kannada-speaking diocese of Karnataka.
-Kannada which is the state language of Karnataka is the main language across the diocese.
-It is also the official language of Gulbarga diocese.
-There are people who speak Marathi, Telugu and Hindi having influenced by the neighbouring states of Andhra Pradesh and Maharashtra.
-Tamil, English and Konkanni speaking people can be found, too.
+Gulbarga diocese is predominantly a Kannada-speaking diocese.
+Kannada which is the official language of Karnataka is the main language across the diocese.
+There are people who speak Marathi, Telugu, Hindi, English and Konkanni.

 Gulbarga is around 200 kilometers west of Hyderabad and around 600 kilometers north of Bangalore.
-NH 9 connecting Hyderabad and Pune passes through Bidar (Humnabad).
+NH 9 connecting Hyderabad and Pune passes through Bidar.
 NH 13 connecting Bangalore-Sholapur-Pune passes through Bijapur.
-SH 19, the new state highway connects Bidar, Gulbarga and Bijapur city.
-The nearest Airport is at Hyderabad, 200 kilometers from Gulbarga.
-Gulbarga has a prominent railway junction.
-All trains from Mumbai to Hydrabad, Bangalore, Chennai, Coimbatore and Kanya Kumari pass through Gulbarga city.
+All trains from Mumbai to Hyderabad, Bangalore, Chennai, Coimbatore and Kanyakumari pass through Gulbarga city.
 There is also an inter-city train connecting Bijapur, Sholapur and Gulbarga.
 There are a number of government and private busses from Bidar, Gulbarga and Bijapur to Hyderabad, Pune, Bangalore, Hubli, Goa, Mumbai and other neighbouring cities.
 A domestic airport is coming up in Gulbarga.

 Agriculture is the backbone of the economy in this region.
-Jowar, rice, wheat, cotton, ground nuts, oilseeds, vegetables, sugarcane, spices and cereals of all kinds are grown in the entire area.
+Jowar, rice, wheat, cotton, ground nuts, oilseeds, vegetables, sugarcane, spices and cereals are grown in the entire area.
 Animal husbandry and sheep rearing is a common occupation.
-This part of the state is declared as a Horticultural Zone by the government.
+This part of the state is declared as a horticultural zone by the government.
 All the three districts of the diocese are figuring among the 200 most backward regions in the country.
-Bidar and Bijapur are 'no industry' districts of Karnataka.
-Shahabad stones well known for the construction works, a couple of cement and sugar factories and a few Dal mills are the only industries of the region.

 Though the region can boast of a rich religious and cultural heritage, the region has a highest rate of illiteracy and the lowest standard of education in the entire state.
 The number of people coming under the category of below poverty line is the highest in the region.
 There exists the great division between the rich and the poor, the landlords and the landless.
 The lowest industrial growth and the lowest per capita income is also the cause of acute illiteracy.
 Highest number of child labourers, high rate of unemployment, under employment and seasonal employment are also the causes.
 The diocese has 56.69 percent literacy in which 67.97 percent men are literate and only 47.34 percent women are literate.